Habasse/stock-volatility-api/README.md

-# Volatility Forecast API (GARCH) — FastAPI
+# Volatility Forecast API (GARCH) - FastAPI

 ## Overview
-This project provides a lightweight **volatility forecasting API** based on **GARCH(p,q)** models.
+The project supplies a simple **volatility forecasting API** with implementations of **GARCH(p,q) models**.

-It is designed to help analysts, traders, and risk managers **monitor, forecast, and operationalize market volatility**.
+It is meant to aid analysts, traders, and risk managers in **monitoring, forecasting, and operationalizing volatility in markets**.

-The API exposes two core endpoints:
+There are two major functions provided by the API.
+These are

-- **POST `/fit`**: trains a GARCH model for a given ticker and persists it to disk
+- **POST `/fit`**: trains a GARCH model for a specific ticker and saves the model to file

-- **POST `/predict`**: loads the latest trained model and returns a forward volatility forecast
+- **POST /predict**: loads the last trained model and generates a forecast of the forward volatility price

-## Why it matters
+## Why It Matters
-Volatility forecasting is a foundational component of quantitative finance and risk management.
+Forecasting volatility is an essential area in the framework of quantitative finance and risk management..

-This project can be used for:
+This project can be utilized for:

-- volatility regime detection
+- volatility regime identification
-- risk monitoring and stress testing
+- risk monitoring & stress testing
-- position sizing and hedging decisions
+- Position sizing and hedging strategy
-- scenario analysis and forward-looking risk metrics
+- Scenario analysis and forward-looking risk metrics

-The goal is not price prediction, but **risk-aware decision making**.
+Price forecasting is not the aim; instead, **risk-informed decision-making is the focus.**

-## Tech stack
+# Tech stack
 - Python
-- FastAPI + Pydantic (API & schema validation)
+- FastAPI + Pydantic (API and schema validation)
-- SQLite (local data persistence)
+- SQLite (Local Data Storage)
 - `arch` (GARCH modeling)
 - joblib (model serialization)
-- Yahoo Finance (market data ingestion)
+- Yahoo Finance (Ingestion of market data)

-## Project workflow
+## Workflow of the Project

-1. Fetch historical price data for a given ticker
+1. Retrieval of historical stock prices for a specific stock ticker
-2. Compute log-returns
+2. Log-returns
-3. Fit a GARCH(p,q) model on historical returns
+3. Estimating a GARCH model of order (p,q) based
 4. Persist the trained model
-5. Generate forward volatility forecasts via API calls
+5. Create forward volatility predictions through API calls

 ## Quickstart